People

 E-mail: emmanuel.alvarez@rutgers.edu

-Emma Schweitzer | PhD Student | NJ Acts TL1 Fellow
+Emma Schweitzer | PhD Student | NIDA F31 Fellow

 Emma is a PhD student in Neuroscience at the Robert Wood Johnson Medical School.
 Prior to joining the ADN Lab she studied decision-making behavior and the role of oxytocin in mediating social reward value in Dr. Tim Hackenberg's lab at Reed College, where she received her B.A. in Neuroscience.
 Her research interests encompass how value is represented in the brain and the neurobiology of decision-making in healthy and disease states.
 When not in lab, Emma enjoys baking and 3D printing assembly.